jiyanggao/jiyanggao.github.io/index.md

 layout: default
 ---
 ## About Me
-I'm Jiyang Gao (高继扬), I currently work in Waymo as a perception software engineer.
+I'm Jiyang Gao (高继扬), I currently work for Waymo as a perception software engineer.
 I passed my PhD thesis defense at USC in 2018 Nov, advised by [Prof. Ram Nevatia](http://iris.usc.edu/people/nevatia/).
 My research focused on computer vision, especially on **temporal perception and reasoning** in videos.
 I obtained my B.S. degree from Tsinghua University in 2015.
 I did internship at Sensetime in 2015, at Google Research during 2017 summer, at Google Cloud AI in 2018.

 ## Education
 <div align="left">